exact-coder/Zogazog/README.md

-# Jatte
+# Zogazog

-This project is the base starter for a tutorial from Code With Stein
+This is a django channels chat project developing by #jahid Hassan